Margaret Nagle: Career

-Nagle received the prestigious 2015 Paul Selvin Award from the Writers Guild of America for The Good Lie.
+Nagle received the 2015 Paul Selvin Award from the Writers Guild of America for The Good Lie.
 The award is given each year to the WGA member whose script best embodies the spirit of the constitutional and civil rights and liberties that are indispensable to the survival of free writers everywhere and to which Selvin devoted his professional life.
-Nagle was nominated for Best Original Screenplay of a Feature Film for THE GOOD LIE at the 2015 NAACP AWARDS.
+Nagle was nominated for Best Original Screenplay of a Feature Film for The Good Lie at the 2015 NAACP AWARDS.
 Through Thegoodliefund.org the movie has been raising money for humanitarian aid for South Sudan.
-The film is regularly shown on college campuses through The Enough Project.
+The film is shown on college campuses through The Enough Project.

-Nagle received the 2015 Jonathan Daniels Award named for the slain civil rights worker who was working with MLK from the Monadnock International Film Festival celebrating the fusion of great artistic merit and social awareness.
-The Good Lie was nominated for the Humanitas Prize for 2016 for Best Screenplay of a Feature Film.
+Nagle received the 2015 Jonathan Daniels Award from the Monadnock International Film Festival celebrating the fusion of artistic merit and social awareness.